Floer theory and reduced cohomology on open manifolds: Computations and applications

 Indeed, let $\gamma$ be a periodic orbit of $\partial U$ with period $T\leq c(0)$.
 It will appear as a periodic orbit of $H_{c(t),\epsilon(t)}$ of action $\frac{T-c(t)}{2}-\epsilon(t)$.
 Consider the cohomology class $\alpha(t)=f_{0,t}(\alpha)$.
 By functoriality of the continuation maps, its action is a monotone decreasing function of $t$.
 Moreover, since for any $t$ the complex $CF^*_{[a,0)}(H_t)$ is finitely generated, there is a discrete set of points $\{t_i\in[0,\infty)\}$ such that on the interval $(t_i,t_{i+1})$, the cocycle $\alpha$ is represented by the action minimizing cycle $\sum\gamma^i_j$.
 Let $T^i_j$ be the period of $\gamma^i_j$ as a Reeb orbit of $\partial U$ and let $T^i$ be the maximal of these.
 Along the interval $(t_i,t_{i+1})$ the action of $\alpha(t)$ will be given by $\frac{T^i-c(t)}{2}-\epsilon(t)$.
 Since the action of $\alpha(t)$ is non-increasing, we must have that $T^i$ is nonincreasing.
 Since $c(t)\to\infty$ it follows that the negative periodic orbits in $U(1)$ eventually fall out of any action window under the continuation maps.
 The periodic orbits outside of $U(1)$ are constants with action going to negative infinity.
 This means all the periodic orbits which lie outside $U(1)$ are in the closure of the boundary operator in $SC^*(\{H_i\})$.
 Upon tensoring $SC^*(\{H_i\})$ with $\Lambda_R$ the same remains true. \end{proof}

 \begin{proof}[Proof of Theorem \ref{tmLiouSubNondisp}] Let $K$ be a compactly supported displacing Hamiltonian for $\Skel(U)$.
 Then $K$ displaces an open neighborhood of $\Skel(U)$ which we may take to be $U$ itself.
 Let $F$ be a Hamiltonian which vanishes on a neighborhood of $U\cup \supp K$ and has small enough gradient and Hessian to be dissipative and have only critical points as periodic orbits.
 Let $H_i$ be a sequence of Hamiltonians which vanishes on $\Skel(U)$, increases on $U(\epsilon_i)$ for some $\epsilon_i\to 0$, and becomes a constant $C_i$ outside the $u(\epsilon_i)$ with $C_i\to\infty$.
-The sequence $H_i+F$ is dissipative and computes the local symplectic cohomology of $U$ in $M$ by the proof of Theorem~\ref{tmUniExtFl}.
+The sequence $H_i+F$ is monotone and converges to $H_{\Skel(U)}$ and so computes $SH^{*}(M|\Skel(U);\mathbb{K})$.